Expert Profile - Holly Mackenna

 Dr. Holly Mackenna’s Bio:

-Holly MacKenna, M.D., is a board-certified psychiatrist who has been in practice on the Gulf Coast for 20 years.
+Holly MacKenna, M.D., is a board-certified psychiatrist who has been in practice on the Gulf Coast for over 20 years.
 She is a Fellow with the Andrew Weil Center for Integrative Medicine.
 She completed her psychiatric residency training at Louisiana State University.
 She also completed two years of pediatric training at Tulane University.
 Her medical degree is from Wake Forest University School of Medicine, and she is an undergraduate alumna of Duke University.
 She is a 2018 graduate of the Leadership Program in Integrative Healthcare at Duke University.

 What life events or challenges that you’ve experienced (could be minor, could be major) – whether you’ve experienced them directly or via someone close to you, have had any type of impact on your desire to pursue a career in psychiatry?